logigearcorp/docs.testarchitect.com/content/automation-guide/diagnosing-and-resolving-automation-errors/unable-to-open-chrome-browser/_index.md

 So that it may be upgraded anytime a new version is release, the auto-upgrade function of Chrome browser is enabled by default..
 This can cause version of WebDriver to be incompatible with the upgraded version of Chrome browser.

-**Note:** Turn off the auto-upgrade function of Chrome browser to avoid this problem in the future .
+{{<note>}} Turn off the auto-upgrade function of Chrome browser to avoid this problem in the future .

 ## Solution: